 The Robertson Alumni Council serves as a community-driven programming and advisory body for the Robertson Scholars Leadership Program.
 The Council supports Robertson alumni community building, contributions, and ongoing leadership development programs, and acts as a sounding board for the Robertson Program’s Staff and leadership.
 If you have questions related to the Council or have ideas for alumni programming, please e-mail firstname.lastname@example.org.

-Alumni Council Co-Chairs: Jagir Patel and Caroline Whistler
+Alumni Council Co-Chairs: Caroline Whistler and Caroline Leland

-Alumni Council Members: Kavitha Kalappa, Jeremy Knight, Caroline Leland, and John Harris
+Alumni Council Members: Kavitha Kalappa, Jeremy Knight, John Harris, Daron Sharps, and Lauren Berkowitz

 Caroline Whistler co-founded Third Sector Capital Partners after completing a Fulbright Fellowship in Brazil researching nonprofit sustainability.
 Prior to Third Sector she worked at Nonprofit Finance Fund (NFF) Capital Partners, a leader in applying growth metrics and accountability to equity-like financing for high performing nonprofits.
 Caroline opened the San Francisco office for Third Sector and leads the government advisory and project construction engagements for the firm.
 In 2015, she was named in the Chronicle of Philanthropy’s 40 Under 40 list in recognition of her leading role advancing Pay for Success in the United States.
 Caroline was a Duke Robertson from the Class of 2008.